Exeter Quayside Distillery is small as far as gin distilleries are concerned.

 The Exeter Quayside Distillery is an establishment located, as the name suggests, on Exeter quay.

-It’s a joint venture by Exeter local Dan Tripp and his business partner George Nightingale, who also owns Spoken restaurant in Exmouth – which is one of my favourite places to eat in the town!
+It’s run by George Nightingale, who also owns Spoken restaurant in Exmouth – which is one of my favourite places to eat in the town!

 The Gin Distilling Process

 One thing that sets Exeter Quayside Distillery apart from its competitors is its unique gin distilling process.